 - Keeping clients informed of all relevant matters.

-While these updates aim to strengthen trust and compliance, they have been met with some industry resistance due to their broad scope.
-Perhaps the most contentious addition is the ‘dob-in’ provisions as there is various conflicting advice on how this provision is written and how the regulator has indicated they will implement.
-However, at Lemonade Beach, we see most of the additions as an extension of the ethical principles we already uphold daily.
-To prepare, we are reviewing our internal processes and ensuring that our team is well-equipped to meet these new requirements proactively.
+While these updates aim to strengthen trust and compliance, some in the industry resist them due to their broad scope.
+Perhaps the most contentious addition is the ‘dob-in’ provision, as conflicting advice exists on its wording and implementation.
+At Lemonade Beach, we view most additions as an extension of the ethical principles we uphold daily.
+To prepare, we are reviewing internal processes and equipping our team to meet these new requirements proactively.

 Lemonade Beach’s Commitment to an Ethical Culture